 Eventually, the audience will be able to say we did not only play music for them, but also about them.
-In this way, music will become a catalyst for more personal insight and mutual understanding: a soft but crucial power, at times when the most brutal people are ruling the planet.
+In this way, musical journalism becomes a catalyst for more personal insight, more mutual understanding and better conversations: a soft but crucial power, at times when ever more brutal people are ruling the planet.

 Musical journalism takes shape as documentary-concerts, podcasts, film, workshops or a mix of these forms.
 Every project has the possibility to appear in multiple forms and outings.
 We make our musical journalism at De Balie in Amsterdam, thanks to the support from several funds, all over Europe.
 Some examples of our projects are: